thatoddmailbox/kvm-fw/README.md

 If you want to read debug messages, then you should also connect a USB-to-UART adapter to the TX, RX, and GND pins.
 The UART is 8N1 at 57600 baud.

 ## Building
-Run the `./build.sh` script to build the base and keypad firmwares.
-The final outputs will be two Intel HEX files, `base/main.ihx` and `keypad/main.ihx`.
+Run the `./build.sh` script to build both the base and keypad firmwares.
+The final output will be two Intel HEX files, `base/main.ihx` and `keypad/main.ihx`.
 The `./upload-base.sh` and `./upload-keypad.sh` scripts will upload the respective firmware to a connected STM8S003F3.